Why Investors Are Taking a Fresh Look at Caribbean CBI Real Estate

 One of the clearest indicators comes from Grenada, where 70% of applicants chose the real estate route in 2025 — the highest proportion since 2022.

-A major driver has been the pricing reforms introduced across Caribbean citizenship programmes in July 2024.
+A major driver has been the pricing reforms introduced across Caribbean citizenship programs in July 2024.
 Prior to these changes, donation routes often cost significantly less than real estate investments, making the decision relatively straightforward for many applicants.

 Today, that gap has narrowed considerably.
 As a result, investors are increasingly questioning whether a lower upfront contribution justifies passing on the opportunity to own a tangible asset.